-?
-In certain conditions gasoline is extremely flammable and highly explosive.
+• In certain conditions gasoline is extremely flammable and highly explosive.

-?
-A fire or explosion from gasoline can burn you, others, and cause property damage.
+◆ A fire or explosion from gasoline can burn you, others, and cause property damage.

-- ?
-DO NOT smoke while refueling, and stay away from an open flame or where gasoline fumes may be ignited by spark. - ?
-Refuel only outdoors. - ?
-Store gasoline in an approved container and keep it out of the reach of children. - ?
-Add fuel before starting the engine.
-Never remove the cap of the fuel tank or add fuel when engine is running or when the engine is hot. - ?
-Never fill the fuel tank so that the gasoline level rises above a level that is 1/2" below the bottom of the filler neck to allow for gasoline expansion and prevent fuel spillage. - ?
-If fuel is spilled, DO NOT attempt to start the engine.
-Move away from the area of the spill and avoid creating any source of ignition until fuel vapors have dissipated.
+- DO NOT smoke while refueling, and stay away from an open flame or where gasoline fumes may be ignited by spark. - Refuel only outdoors. - Store gasoline in an approved container and keep it out of the reach of children. - ◆ Add fuel before starting the engine.
+Never remove the cap of the fuel tank or add fuel when engine is running or when the engine is hot. - Never fill the fuel tank so that the gasoline level rises above a level that is 1/2" (1.3 cm) below the bottom of the filler neck to allow for gasoline expansion and prevent fuel spillage. - If fuel is spilled, DO NOT attempt to start the engine.
+Move away from the area of the spill and avoid creating any source of ignition until fuel vapors have dissipated. - Do not operate without entire exhaust system in place and in proper working condition.

-A DANGER
+DANGER

-?
 In certain conditions gasoline is extremely flammable and highly explosive.

-?
 A static charge can ignite gasoline vapors.
 A fire or explosion from gasoline can burn you, others, and cause property damage.

-- ?
-Purchase and store gasoline only in an approved container. - ?
-Always place gasoline containers on the ground away from your vehicle before filling. - ?
-Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - ?
-When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - ?
-If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - ?
-If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.
+- Purchase and store gasoline only in an approved container. - Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.